-As a general rule, the effect of interfund activity is eliminated from the governmentwide financial statements.
+As a general rule, the effect of interfund activity is eliminated from the government-wide financial statements.

-Amounts reported as program revenues include charges to customers for goods, services, or privileges provided and operating grants.
+Amounts reported as program revenues include charges to customers for goods, services, or privileges provided and operating and capital grants.
 General revenues include all taxes, occupational licenses, and miscellaneous revenue.

 Business-type activities funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services and producing and delivering goods in connection with the fund's ongoing operations.
-The Sewer Enterprise Fund's operating revenues consist of sewer fees.
+The Sewer Enterprise Fund's operating revenues consist of sewer fees and other miscellaneous operating revenues.
 Operating expenses for enterprise funds include the cost of services, administrative expenses, and depreciation on capital assets.
 All revenues and expenses not meeting these definitions are reported as nonoperating revenues and expenses.